 If it is your favorite genre though, then this would be a good pick to pick up — especially if you’re a Kindle Unlimited subscriber.

-6. Rogue Stars by C. Gockel
+6. Rogue Stars by C. Gockel and others

 This is a series of hard sci-fi books with alien invasions, artificial intelligence, galactic intrigue, and “heroes that will defy orders to do what is right.”
 Each book is by a different author.
 There’s Archangel Down by C. Gockel, Betrayal by Pippa DaCosta, Quantum Tangle by Chris Reher, Starshine by G. S. Jennsen, Hard Duty by Mark E. Cooper, Ambassador 1: Seeing Red by Patty Jansen, and Lunar Discovery by Salvador Mercer.